Advances and challenges in single-molecule electron transport: Case studies of quantitative comparison

 To facilitate the extensive calculations, efficient {\it ab-initio} codes have been developed.
-As important benchmarking systems have been used atomic wires of metals, in particular Au, and BDT.
-First consistent results for the BDT-transmission with Au contacts have been obtained by \textcite{Stokbro2003,Evers2004,Faleev2005,Ke2005,Thygesen2005a,Grigoriev2006,Kondo2006,Garcia-Suarez2007}; and by \textcite{Xue2003}.
-In these studies minor differences in $\transmission(E)$ persist, {\it e.g.}, with respect to the energy-position of the $d$-band shoulder; they can plausibly be attributed to variations in the simulation details concerning, {\it e.g.}, functional approximations and contact geometries.
+First consistent results for the BDT-transmission with Au contacts have been obtained by \textcite{Xue2003}; \textcite{Stokbro2003}; \textcite{Evers2004,Faleev2005,Ke2005,Thygesen2005a,Grigoriev2006,Kondo2006}; and by \textcite{Garcia-Suarez2007}.
+In these studies minor differences in $\transmission(E)$ persist, {\it e.g.}, with respect to the energy-position of the d-band shoulder; they can plausibly be attributed to variations in the simulation details concerning, {\it e.g.}, functional approximations and contact geometries.
 A systematic study of artifacts related to the finite size of the simulated electrodes has been performed by \textcite{Evers2006}.

 It turned out that improving the simulation technology was associated, typically, with an increased zero-bias transmission.
 Perhaps somewhat surprisingly, this made the perceived discrepancy between DFT-based transport studies and experiments larger, not smaller.
 Since simulations rely on an {\it ad-hoc} assumption concerning the junction's atomistic geometry, computational studies have been aimed at investigating the sensitivity of the transmission with respect to geometry changes.
 As one would expect, at transmissions of order unity very strong changes of the binding geometry are required to reduce the transmission significantly.
 This is because large overlap-matrix elements have to be decimated.
-Hence, the transmission of BDT turned out to be rather robust against geometry changes, with observed variations of the order of percents \cite{Evers2004} For example, \textcite{Basch2005} obtained a large conductance of 0.5 \go\ for Au-S-benzene-S-Au binding to a flat Au surface.
-Not surprisingly, only modest variations of up to 50\% are seen when modifying the bonding geometry.\footnote{Note that a much larger sensitivity to the binding sites (on-top, bridge, or hollow) on a gold surface in the early work by \cite{Yaliraki1999}, with variations up to three orders of magnitude, is likely due to the approximations used for the coupling to the leads.}
+Hence, the transmission of BDT turned out to be rather robust against geometry changes, with observed variations of the order of percents \cite{Evers2004}. \footnote{Note that a much larger sensitivity to the binding sites (on-top, bridge, or hollow) on a gold surface in the early work by \cite{Yaliraki1999}, with variations up to three orders of magnitude, is likely due to the approximations used for the coupling to the leads.}